BeardoMattix/Mattix-Portfolio/README.md

 ## Challenges

-The main challenge I faced with this project was deigning a mobile-first site.
-I wanted my portfilio to look and function well on mobile devices, and spent a lot of time making sure the site functioned on smaller screens.
+The main challenge I faced with this project was using React and learning how to break things into different components.
+Once I had the Navbar working the right way, it became easier and easier to create the individual components and have them render properly on the page.

 ## Usage